 Nametags: The Barton issued student identification nametag should be worn at all times.
 Hygiene: Good personal hygiene is expected of each student at all times.
-Fingernails should be kept short, clean and healthy; nails should be kept no longer than 1/8 to 1/4-inch-long and not visible when palms are held at eye level.
+Fingernails should be kept short, clean, and healthy; nails should be kept no longer than 1/8 to 1/4-inch-long and not visible when palms are held at eye level.
 Fingernail polish, artificial nails, and tips should not be worn.

 Hair: Hair should be clean and neat.
-Hair should be tied back or up and confined to keep it from falling forward in the face, eyes, onto the patient, or into the work field.
+Hair should be tied back or up and confined to keep it from falling forward in the face, eyes, onto the client, or into the work field.
 Facial hair must be kept trimmed, neat, and close to the face.

 Clothing: Clean, well-fitting scrubs must be worn to all clinical sessions.
-Long pants should be hemmed appropriately and low-cut scrub tops should be avoided.
+Long pants should be hemmed appropriately, and low-cut scrub tops should be avoided.
 Scrubs should be free of wrinkles and odors.
 Clean and odor free undergarments & socks are expected to be worn at all times.
+Fort Riley students, please avoid scrubs that are black, maroon, and blue.
 Shoes: Students are advised to wear clean, close-toes and comfortable shoes.
-Sandals, Flip Flops, Crocs and open-toed shoes are not allowed.
-Clean stockings and socks are required, should be changed daily.
+Sandals, Flip Flops, Hey Dudes, Crocs and open-toed shoes are not allowed.
+Clean stockings and socks are required and should be changed daily.

-Odors (fragrances/smoking): Due to allergic reactions and breathing difficulties in sensitive individuals, fragrances such as perfume, cologne, scented lotions and body mists are not allowed.
-Smoking odors on breath, hands, and clothing are offensive and should be avoided. <a href="Gum chewing: Gum chew
+Odors (fragrances/smoking): Due to allergic reactions and breathing difficulties in sensitive individuals, fragrances such as perfume, cologne, scented lotions, and body mists are not allowed.
+Smoking odors on breath, hands, and clothing are offensive and should be avoided.